-Carpal Tunnel syndrome is a common condition caused by compression of the median nerve as it passes through the carpal tunnel, a narrow passageway in the wrist.
-This nerve controls sensation and movement in parts of the hand and fingers.
-When the carpal tunnel becomes compressed or inflamed, it can lead to discomfort, numbness, and weakness.
+When the tunnel becomes inflamed or compressed, it can lead to pain, tingling, and weakness in the hand and wrist—making everyday tasks like typing, writing, or gripping objects uncomfortable or even impossible.
 Carpal tunnel syndrome often affects individuals who perform repetitive hand or wrist motions, making it a frequent concern for office workers, manual laborers, and those using electronic devices extensively.

 - Numbness or tingling: Especially in the thumb, index, and middle fingers.